chaotic-cx/chaotic-manager/README.md

   > freecad-git
   ```

-- Timed out build: Contains links to full build logs and the originating commit.
+- Timed-out build: Contains links to full build logs and the originating commit.

   ```text
   ⏳ Build for awesome-repo failed due to a timeout: